u22528157/BFB_321_Group1/README.md

 ## Project Overview

-A web application designed to help ERS220 students find and compare electronic components across multiple suppliers.
+A web application that helps ERS220 students find and compare electronic components across multiple suppliers.

----

-## Features

-### Practical-Based Organization
+**Key Features:**
-Components are grouped according to course practicals (1, 2, 3) and include recommended add-ons.
+- Components organized by practical (1, 2, 3) with recommended add-ons.

-### Multi-Supplier Search
-Compare prices across both online and physical component stores.
+- Multi-supplier search for comparing prices across online and physical stores.

-### Filtering Options
-Filter results by:
-- Store type (online or physical)
-- Price range

-### Alternative Suggestions
+- Filtering by store type (online/physical) and price range.
-Receive compatible and functional alternatives when parts are out of stock.
+- Alternative suggestions for compatible parts when items are out of stock.

-### Reservation System
-Reserve components to keep track of your shopping list across suppliers.
+- Reservation system to track selected components across suppliers.

-### Export Functionality
-Generate and export PDF summaries of selected components.
+- Export functionality to generate PDF summaries.